rohith9s/All-About-Linux/README.md

 find . -name "*d*"  : finds files contains with name d

 find ~/Documents/ -name: "*d*" : finds in Documents with name contains d

+> top
+- to see cpu details
+- Press ‘c‘ option in running top command, it will display absolute path of running process
+- press shift+P to sort by cpu utilization
+- press shift+M to sort by memory utilization
+- press U, to search by user

+**List files:**

+ls -lrth
+- l for listing
+- r for recursive
+- t for time based, latest entries will be down side
+- h for human readable